Loneliness is at an all-time high in our society. Now, we enter a holiday season socially-distanced.

 Gift Giving: Make it Meaningful

-Giving has been demonstrated to lower blood pressure, increased self-esteem, provide greater life satisfaction, and even a longer life5.
+Giving has been demonstrated to lower blood pressure, increase self-esteem, provide greater life satisfaction, and even a longer life5.
 Getting crafty and making the gift, for example, painting, textiles, and creative writing can also greatly impact well-being and life satisfaction6.
 Additionally, making the gift provides more meaning in comparison to simply buying the gift.

 Just … Breathe